alpertsev/usbip-service-shell/README.md

 ## Development
  - v0.1.0 initial release.
- - v0.1.1 faster ssh-commands execution and no config files in use.
+ - v0.1.1 faster ssh-command execution and no config files in use.
  - ~~Power Management implementation for USBIP Host~~
  - ~~make BT version, additionally to Wi-Fi~~
  - ~~Proximity Sensor Interface to wake up the host~~